Battle of Austerlitz: Endgame

-Meanwhile, the northernmost part of the battlefield was also witnessing heavy fighting.
-Prince Liechtenstein's heavy cavalry began to assault Kellerman's lighter cavalry forces after eventually arriving at the correct position in the field.
-The fighting initially went well for the French, but Kellerman's forces took cover behind General Caffarelli's infantry division once it became clear Russian numbers were too great.
+Meanwhile, the northernmost part of the battlefield also witnessed heavy fighting.
+The Prince of Liechtenstein's heavy cavalry began to assault Kellermann's lighter cavalry forces after eventually arriving at the correct position in the field.
+The fighting initially went well for the French, but Kellerman's forces took cover behind General Caffarelli's infantry division once it became clear that Russian numbers were too great.
 Caffarelli's men halted the Russian assaults and permitted Murat to send two cuirassier divisions (one commanded by d'Hautpoul and the other one by Nansouty) into the fray to finish off the Russian cavalry for good.
 The ensuing mêlée was bitter and long, but the French ultimately prevailed.
-Lannes then led his V Corps against Bagration's men and after hard fighting managed to drive the skilled Russian commander off the field.
-He wanted to pursue, but Murat, who was in control of this sector in the battlefield, was against the idea.
+Lannes then led his V Corps against Bagration's men and, after hard fighting, drove the skilled Russian commander off the field.
+He wanted to pursue, but Murat, who was in control of this sector on the battlefield, was against the idea.

-Napoleon's focus now shifted towards the southern end of the battlefield where the French and the Allies were still fighting over Sokolnitz and Telnitz.
+Napoleon's focus shifted towards the southern end of the battlefield, where the French and the Allies were still fighting over Sokolnitz and Telnitz.
 In an effective double-pronged assault, St. Hilaire's division and part of Davout's III Corps smashed through the enemy at Sokolnitz, which persuaded the commanders of the first two columns, Generals Kienmayer and Langeron, to flee as fast as they could.
 Buxhowden, the commander of the Allied left and the man responsible for leading the attack, was completely drunk and fled as well.
-Kienmayer covered his withdrawal with the O'Reilly light cavalry, who managed to defeat five of six French cavalry regiments before they too had to retreat.
+Kienmayer covered his withdrawal with the O'Reilly light cavalry, who managed to defeat five of six French cavalry regiments before they had to retreat.

-General panic now seized the Allied army and it abandoned the field in all possible directions.
-A famous episode occurred during this retreat: Russian forces that had been defeated by the French right withdrew south towards Vienna via the Satschan frozen ponds.
-French artillery pounded towards the men, and the ice was broken due to the bombardment.
-The men drowned in the cold ponds, dozens of Russian artillery pieces going down with them.
+General panic seized the Allied army, and it abandoned the field in all possible directions.
+A famous, albeit disputed, episode occurred during this retreat: defeated Russian forces withdrew south towards Vienna via the frozen Satschan ponds.
+French artillery pounded towards the men, and the ice was broken by the bombardment.
+The fleeing men drowned in the cold ponds, dozens of Russian artillery pieces going down with them.
 Estimates of how many guns were captured differ: there may have been as few as 38 or more than 100.
 Sources also differ about casualties, with figures ranging between 200 and 2,000 dead.
 Many drowning Russians were saved by their victorious foes.
-However, local evidence, only later made public, suggests that Napoleon's account of the catastrophe may have been totally exaggerated; on his instructions the lakes were drained a few days after the battle and the corpses of only two or three men, with some 150 horses, were found.
-However, Tsar Alexander I confirmed the incident after the wars.
+However, local evidence later made public suggests that Napoleon's account of the catastrophe may have been exaggerated; on his instructions, the lakes were drained a few days after the battle, and the corpses of only two or three men, with some 150 horses, were found.
+On the other hand, Tsar Alexander I attested to the incident after the wars.